soreasy/web_app_skeleton/README.md

 All of this should be handled by AJAX requests.
 It's up to you how to architect this system -- should there be different routes in the controller for each sorting strategy? one route that responds to different parameters?
 What should the return value of the routes be?

-You can opt to use another partial to render the data, but you can also choose to do your rendering using JSON.
-What if the server responded with a nested JSON object, and the client then parsed that data out and appended the right HTML to the DOM?
-Templating can be done on server and client side.
+This data that needs to be sent back is likely too complex and large to be sent as HTML.
+Instead, the server should respond with a nested JSON object, and the client should parse that data out, turn it into HTML, and update the DOM.

-### Release 5 : OOJS
+### Release 6 : OOJS

 Now that you've got your functionality working, you should attempt to organize your code in a modular and extendable way.
 A series of 40-line functions won't work!
 Separate your code out into the MVC structure: